MojoDaHacker/OpenHouse-Hub/README.md

 ## Description

 This is my Open House Application made use the MERN STACK technologies.
+Comprised of the Express Backend to receive requests to serve the application to the end user and also a api for some of the business logic of the interal react application.
+You will probably see alot of branches that correspond to different versions of the same app, the only difference is that some have more features and/or are made with a different React Framework (NextJS).
+Some key technical aspects to point out :

+### Front End

+* State Management : React Context and Hooks

+* UI Library : React Boostrap

+* React Router : Browser Navigation

+* Framer Motion : Simple Fluid Animations

+### Back End

+* Token and Password Encrytions : bCrypt

+* Session Management : Express Session utilizing MongoDB as Session Store

+* Object Relational Mappings : Mongoose

+* Authentication : Passport

 ## Usage